Eslam-ayman24/projects/README.md

 We exported the sales data from our data base and we conduct some analysis on it to gain insights into some of our sales operations and study ways to enhancing our services based on a certain scope.

 Scope

-•	Testing Performance
+•	Customer Loyalty
 •	Strength and weakness
-•	Customer loyalty

 Data specific

 Here are data we used to conduct our analysis.
+•	Sales
+•	QTR_ID
-•	Revenue
+•	MONTH_ID
-•	Months
+•	YEAR_ID
-•	Years
+•	Country
-•	ProductNo
+•	City
-•	CoustomerNo
+•	Product line
-•	Quantity
+•	Customer Name